Torre Entel

 Torre Entel (Entel Tower) is the name of a 127.4 m high TV and telecommunications tower in Santiago, Chile.
 Torre Entel has an observation deck open for visitors.
 Construction began in 1970 during Eduardo Frei Montalva term as president and it was inaugurated in 1974.
 In 1976 it carried its first television transmissions.
 For many years it was the tallest building in Chile and today remains a symbol of Santiago.
 The tower is constructed of concrete, steel, and aluminum.

-With 128 m high and 18 floors, it was after the end of its construction in 1974, the highest architectural structure in the country, a title it kept until the inauguration of the Telefonica Tower in 1996 with 143 m.
+With 128 m high and 18 floors, it was after the end of its construction in 1974, the highest architectural structure in the country, a title it kept until the inauguration of the Telefónica Tower in 1996 with 143 m.
 Already surpassed in height by other buildings, it continues being the structure of greater prominence in the commune of Santiago, being located next to the Avenida Libertador General Bernardo O'Higgins and to a block of the La Moneda Palace, adding to the rationale behind its iconic status in the city.
 Its design represents a torch, an ancient form of telecommunication.